Solair World

 LinkedIn

 If the credit surpasses your taxable income for the year, you can roll over the excess to subsequent years as long as the credit is available.
-Unless you also live in the rental property for a year and use it as a rental when you’re away, you cannot claim the solar tax incentive for installing solar panels at rental properties.

-If you rent an apartment, obtain your landlord’s consent before beginning any solar project on their property.
 This helpful fact can assist in addressing your landlord’s inquiries regarding installing solar panels in your apartment complex.

 Why Install Solar Panels on Your Rental Property?